 If you’re not getting the results you desire, follow up with your doctor.
 There’s no point in shelling out for a prescription that isn’t doing the whole job when something else might work better.
-Talk to the nurse first, however, as they may simply talk to the doctor and change your script without your having to pay for an office visit.
+Talk to the nurse first.
+They may simply talk to the doctor and change your script without your having to pay for an office visit.

-You wouldn’t normally think of coupons in relation to medications, but discounts for over-the-counter drugs frequently show up for Walgreens and other drug stores on such coupon sites as FreeShipping.org.
+You wouldn’t normally think of coupons in relation to medications, but discounts for over-the-counter drugs frequently show up for Walgreens and other drug stores.
+Take a gander at coupon sites like FreeShipping.org.

 7. Shop Around

 Get quotes from local and chain drugstores before you hand over your prescription.
 The difference in prices can be stunning, so don’t just stick with one pharmacy because it’s easier.

 Best Buy isn’t the only store that offers price matching.
 Locally owned pharmacies often offer this service in order to gain or keep your business.
 For example, Walmart and a few other chains charge just $4 for a specific list of medications, including OTC drugs.
 Ask your local pharmacist if they’ll match that cut-rate price.
 You’ll get more personalized service for the same price.

 If your insurance plan charges the same co-pay for a higher-strength prescription, you can divide each pill to save money.
 Check with your doctor or pharmacist first, however, as some time-release tablets must be taken whole or they lose effect.
 This proviso also applies to high-potency drugs, where the line between toxicity and efficacy is razor thin.

 If you’re taking more than a couple drugs regularly, schedule periodic reviews with your physician.
 You should evaluate whether each medication is still needed and whether you might be experiencing problems with drug interactions that reduce efficacy.
 This is particularly important if you have prescriptions from several doctors.